xieyuheng/study/NOW.md

 # record type
-- partech in js
-- test partech in js by a language
 - back to eopl module and class
 - telescope of automath
 - one of the most important techniques we need to learn